gdesouza/conflux/README.md

 # Conflux

-A command-line tool to synchronize local markdown files to Confluence spaces.
+A command-line tool to synchronize local markdown files to Confluence spaces with Mermaid.js diagram support.

 ## Features

 - **Sync markdown files to Confluence pages** - Convert and upload your local documentation
+- **Mermaid.js diagram support** - Automatically convert or preserve mermaid diagrams in your documentation
 - **Automatic directory page creation** - Creates organized parent pages with children macros for folder structures
 - **Smart page hierarchy** - Maintains your local directory structure in Confluence
 - **Create new pages or update existing ones** - Handles both new content and updates seamlessly